Alex Kasner

 About Alex

 Alex was born and raised near Sacramento, California.
 He received his BA – Phi Beta Kappa, with honors and distinction – in political science from Stanford University and was awarded the Firestone Medal for Excellence in Undergraduate Research for best departmental honors thesis.
 Alex received his JD from Stanford Law School, where he was awarded the Steven M. Block Civil Liberties Award for best paper in civil liberties, the Scribes Law-Review Award for best student note in the US, and Gerald Gunther Prizes.
-Alex also participated in the Religious Liberty Clinic and served as a Bradley Fellow for Constitutional Law.
+Alex also participated in Stanford’s Religious Liberty Clinic and served as a Bradley Fellow for Constitutional Law.
 He was an articles editor for the Stanford Law Review and co-editor in chief of the Stanford Law & Policy Review.
 In addition, he worked as a summer law clerk with the appellate staff of the US Department of Justice’s Civil Division.

 Alex’s recent representative experience includes:

-• Representing a world-renowned research university in federal class action litigation asserting a Sherman Act Section 1 claim based on financial-aid practices (N.D.
+• Representing a world-renowned research university in federal class action litigation asserting a Sherman Act Section 1 claim based on financial aid practices (N.D.
 Ill.)

 • Defending a major technology company in a federal jury trial against breach of contract and tort claims, resulting in a successful jury verdict of no liability for the client (N.D.
 Cal.)